janet grau

 Freiraumnutzung: Recherchen vor Ort

-Participatory project / staged photography / public art work, 2006
+Participatory project, staged photography, public art work, 2006

 In the fall of 2005, with the help of 78 residents of the town of Oschatz and the surrounding area in northern Saxony, I developed a series of four staged photographs for the work Freiraumnutzung: Recherchen vor Ort (Free Space Utilization: On-Site Research).